4 effective accounting tips for nonprofits during COVID-19

 - Consolidate bank accounts.

 When making important decisions about your organization’s finances, it can be immensely helpful to work with a nonprofit accountant.
 Experts in the field are familiar with the accounting difficulties often experienced by nonprofit organizations and how you can address them effectively.
-They’ll walk through tips like the ones below with you and make sure your organization is doing everything you can to remain financially stable even during unstable times.
+They’ll walk through our accounting tips like the ones below with you and make sure your organization is doing everything you can to remain financially stable even during unstable times.

 1. Set effective and realistic goals

 Many nonprofit organizations have moved toward a real-time nonprofit strategic planning model, whether they’re aware of it or not.

 This is the plan that many organizations start using in times of crisis.
 It involves frequent meetings with the entire team and, more specifically, with executives at the organization to establish short-term goals that the organization can achieve.
 This plan is dynamic and ever-changing according to the external conditions of the nonprofit’s environment.